jdonald/raspbian-multiarch/README.md

 The key idea here is to work around APT's Draconian multiarch restrictions by patching the +rpi packages.
 By tweaking version info and creating these "Stealth RPI" packages many conflicts are avoided.
 This is a big hack, but with benefits like retaining ARMv6 (Pi Zero) compatibility.
-In the worst case you can fall back by reinstalling the original +rpi packages.
+In the worst case you can fall back with ./undo.sh to install the original +rpi packages.

 This script even runs on a standard 32-bit Raspbian system image.
 When necessary, it will install **qemu-user** so you can seamlessly run 64-bit commands.
 Heavy